Henrium/LESets/README.md

 # Local Environment Graph Sets

-This repository contains an implementation of the local environment graph sets (LESets) model for high-entropy alloy properties, associated with our paper **TBD**.
+This repository contains an implementation of the local environment graph sets (LESets) model for high-entropy alloy properties, associated with our paper [Do Graph Neural Networks Work for High Entropy Alloys?](https://arxiv.org/abs/2408.16337)

 ![Model architecture](model_architecture.webp)

 ## Descriptions
 `models.py` defines the LESEts model.

-`main.py` is for LESets model traning and evaluation.
+`main.py` is for LESets model training and evaluation.

 `data_utils.py` is for processing local environment (LE) graph data.

-`baseline/` contains implementation of baseline ML models.
+`baseline/` contains the implementation of baseline ML models.

 `data/` provides datasets used in the paper.
 - `hea_full.txt` contains HEA compositions and properties from [*npj Comput Mater* 8, 89 (2022)](https://doi.org/10.1038/s41524-022-00779-7). `make_dataset.ipynb` processes this raw data and produces the following files.